Yodie98/nest_legacy/README.md

 Once set up, you can click "Configure" on the integration entry to tweak settings:

 *   **Camera Event Poll Interval:** How often to check for new camera events (default: 5 seconds).
-*   **Protobuf Options:** Enable/Disable the use of the newer Protobuf API for specific device types (Locks, Thermostats, Protects, etc.).
+*   **Protobuf Options:** Enable/Disable the use of the newer Protobuf API for specific device types (Locks, Thermostats, Protects, Structure, Cameras).

 ## Troubleshooting